-- · A yellow warning displays when you have very little energy remaining to reach your destination, requiring you to drive slowly to conserve energy.
-For tips on conserving energy, see Getting Maximum Range on page 182. - · A red warning displays when you must charge to reach your destination.
+- A yellow warning displays when you have very little energy remaining to reach your destination, requiring you to drive slowly to conserve energy.
+For tips on conserving energy, see Getting Maximum Range on page 157. - A red warning displays when you must charge to reach your destination.

 To determine if you have enough energy for a round trip, touch the Battery icon on the turn-by-turn direction list to display an estimated calculation of your round trip energy usage.
-Or, when navigating to a destination, use Set Arrival % (if available) to determine how much energy your vehicle has upon arrival.